top of page

 Interview with Ramony Kerray Manager of the City Centre Prince and princess of wales hospice shops

-However circular business models like this can't keep up with the output of fast fashion as they rely primarily on donations along with costumers returning with the clothes they purchased to remain fully stocked.
+However circular business models like this can't keep up with the output of fast fashion as they rely primarily on donations along with costumers donating or returning with the clothes they purchased to remain fully stocked.

-Ritch Said: “it comes to you from social media or via emails whereas for worthwhile wardrobe you must go into that space but there is no reason why we can't adapt those behaviours.
+Ritch Said: “It comes to you from social media or via emails whereas for Worthwhile Wardrobe you must go into that space but there is no reason why we can't adapt those behaviours.

 Going into a space means having a social encounter which can enhance the experience.”